-The next cohort will begin in September 2017.
+The next cohort will run on the second Tuesday of the month* starting September 12, 2017.
 Apply now to reserve your space!

 It can be lonely at the top.
 Nonprofit executives are peerless within their organization, with no one to talk to about sensitive issues and challenging situations.
 ESC of New England is pleased to announce a new program to address this professional support gap.
 The ESC Nonprofit Executive RoundTable (NET) provides a confidential and risk free forum for nonprofit chief executives to share challenges and get real-time constructive feedback from smart, connected leaders outside their organizations who understand the unique challenges of the job.

 The monthly facilitated roundtable creates a consistent community of peers where nonprofit chief executives are able to openly present issues of concern and get support from peers who have experience successfully resolving similar issues.